barryclark/jekyll-now/_posts/2023-07-15-Genetic Algorithms-Part-3-(constraint satisfaction).md

 This algorithm will explore every possible state that does not violate the initial constraint.
 It is likely, however, that because it operates in a DFS manner that the algorithm will wade deep into the search space before realizing that it made an error that results in many wasted CPU cycles.

 ![]({{site.baseurl}}/images/sudoku_backtrack.gif)

+I got bored of this topic and ventured elsewhere - I do not plan to continue this series.
+Look elsewhere to obtain the incantations that produce nondeterministic optimizations on arbitrary targets.